Finding the best tiramisu in Rome is a challenge I happily accepted.

 I ended up in a modern diner of sorts.
 A place with crisp white subway tiles adorning the walls and the smell of tomato, basil and toasted cheese filling the room before spilling out onto the street through the large open doors.
 Unfortunately, I don’t remember the name (I just tried to find it on Google Maps but after 100 clicks I think it’s fair to say I’ve lost it!) but it was light, it was airy and it didn’t feel particularly Italian.

-I went for lasagne, and as I ate the last mouthful, I knew I wanted more.
+I went for lasagne, and as I ate the last mouthful, I knew I wanted something more.

 Not more pizza, but a specific hankering for tiramisu.
 But not just any tiramisu, the best tiramisu in Rome.

 You see, I love asking social media for food recommendations prior to going on a trip and when it came to Rome, the recommendations came flooding in.
-Especially for tiramisu.
+Places to visit, things to eat, tours to try.
+And multiple recommendations for tiramisu.

 I have to admit, my love for tiramisu is very much a new thing.
 For years I couldn’t stand the taste of coffee.
-But as I got older, my taste buds changed.
-I accepted in in coffee cake, then tiramisu, and now I’ll take any way I can get it.
-And by that I mean as long as it’s with sugar—because my tastebuds haven’t changed that much!
+But as I got older, my taste buds have changed.
+My journey began by accepting coffee cake, then tiramisu, then caramel lattes.
+But tiramisu is where the flavour shines.

 As every guidebook will tell you, when it comes to food the best way to judge a place, is by the queue you find outside.
 And the queue for Bar Pompi was recognisable before I even saw the shopfront.